 Housing & Human Services Manager

 Livermore, CA 94550

 8:00 AM to 5:00 PM

 The mission of the Housing and Human Services Division (HHS) is to produce, preserve, and support affordable housing to help low-income, homeless, senior and disabled Livermore residents.
 HHS also administers contracts with community organizations to assist low-income residents to obtain necessary services for children and youth, singles and families, seniors, and those who have special needs.

-2011 Tri-Valley Human Services Needs Assessment.
-The report reviews current human services, identifies gaps in services, and addresses opportunities for improving services in the Tri-Valley.
+The 2011 Tri-Valley Human Services Needs Assessment is a report that reviews current human services, identifies gaps in services, and addresses opportunities for improving services in the Tri-Valley.

 Path to Picasso works with artistic Livermore youth ages 14 to 18, including those who have been expelled from school due to tagging or other forms of graffiti.
 The program matches local professional artists to teach participants how to create more socially accepted methods of presenting their art.